To physicians and other healthcare practitioners:

 If you are not asking these questions of each pregnant and postpartum patient, you do not know how she is feeling.

-- Are you able to sleep when your baby sleeps?
+- Are you able to sleep when the baby sleeps?

-- Are you worried about the way you feel right now?
+- Are you worried about the way you are feeling or thinking?

 Tips for professional and family support: